SingleLight/ZendeskCodeChallenge/README.md

 build.gradle script to generate test report, code coverage, as well as javadocs in accessible HTML forms

-Note that you should also supply the IDE with proper environment variables when testing In order for the test to pass, your domain must have six or more tickets
+Note that you should also supply the IDE with proper environment variables when testing
+Additionally, in order for the test to pass, your domain must have six or more tickets